dovezp/ida.plugin.void/README.md

 The Void Plugin enhances your workflow with a set of context-specific actions in both the Disassembly and Functions views.
 Here are some key actions you can perform:

-### Disassembly Window
+* ### Disassembly Window Actions

-#### NOP Current Selection
+    * #### NOP Current Selection
         Right clicking a selected region in the disassembly view now provides an option to 'nop' the entire selection.

         An alternative usage is the hotkey (shift+s).

-#### NOP Current Instruction
+    * #### NOP Current Instruction
         Right clicking a instruction object in the disassembly view now provides an option to 'nop' instruction.

         An alternative usage is the hotkey (shift+i).

-#### NOP Current Unknown
+    * #### NOP Current Unknown
         Right clicking a unknown object in the disassembly view now provides an option to create a 'nop' instruction.

         An alternative usage is the hotkey (shift+u).

-#### NOP Current Data
+    * #### NOP Current Data
         Right clicking a data object in the disassembly view now provides an option to 'nop' the data.

         An alternative usage is the hotkey (shift+d).

-#### ZERO Current Data
+    * #### ZERO Current Data
         Right clicking a data object in the disassembly view now provides an option to 'zero' the data.

         An alternative usage is the hotkey (shift+z).

-#### ZERO Current ASCII
+    * #### ZERO Current ASCII
         Right clicking a ascii string object in the disassembly view now provides an option to 'zero' the ascii string.

         An alternative usage is the hotkey (shift+a).

-#### NOP Current Function
+    * #### NOP Current Function
         Right clicking a function in the disassembly view now provides an option to 'nop' the entire function.

         An alternative usage is the hotkey (shift+f).

-#### NOP Current Function Block
+    * #### NOP Current Function Block
         Right clicking a function block in the disassembly view now provides an option to 'nop' the block function.

         An alternative usage is the hotkey (shift+b).

-### Functions Window
+* ### Functions Window Actions

-### NOP Selected Function(s)
+    * ### NOP Selected Function(s)
         Right clicking one or more functions in the function view now provides an option to 'nop' function(s).

         An alternative usage is the hotkey (shift+f).

 ### License